cds-snc/canadalogin-static-website/website/src/fr/openid-connection-protocol/integration-your-relying-party.md

 ## Reference the following links for GC Sign-in envrionment links and endpoints

-{% link links.implementationofopenidconnect 'GC Sign-in Implementation of OpenID Connect' %}
+{% link links.implementationofopenidconnectFR 'GC Sign-in Implementation of OpenID Connect' %}